Wireless security: Security measures

 There are a range of wireless security measures, of varying effectiveness and practicality.

 SSID hiding

 A simple but ineffective method to attempt to secure a wireless network is to hide the SSID (Service Set Identifier).
 This provides very little protection against anything but the most casual intrusion efforts.

 MAC ID filtering

 One of the simplest techniques is to only allow access from known, pre-approved MAC addresses.
 Most wireless access points contain some type of MAC ID filtering.
 However, an attacker can simply sniff the MAC address of an authorized client and spoof this address.

 Static IP addressing

 Typical wireless access points provide IP addresses to clients via DHCP.
 Requiring clients to set their own addresses makes it more difficult for a casual or unsophisticated intruder to log onto the network, but provides little protection against a sophisticated attacker.

 802.11 security

-IEEE 802.1X is the IEEE Standard authentication mechanisms to devices wishing to attach to a Wireless LAN.
+IEEE 802.1X is the IEEE Standard authentication mechanism for devices wishing to attach to a Wireless LAN.